Mexican opinion poll shows Pena Nieto extending lead

 Lopez Obrador, the leftist former mayor of Mexico City, lost the 2006 election to President Felipe Calderon in a tight finish and contested the results, staging months of protests and rattling investors in Latin America's second-largest economy.

-Some markets observers feared a repeat of the last election after seeing the Reforma poll last month but Lopez Obrador has said he will respect the vote results.
+Some market observers feared a repeat of the last election after seeing the Reforma poll last month.

 "I think what happened here was a mistake, we are still ahead," Lopez Obrador said on the campaign trail.